Lutheranch Program Director, Summer Camp and Equestrian

 Lutheranch Executive Site Director

-After spending 20 years working under fluorescent lights in corporate offices, Christina feels fortunate to be working with a great team at Lutheranch and pursuing her passion to provide a place where people can find respite from the daily stresses of modern life and reconnect with one another, with nature and with God.
+After spending 20 years working in corporate offices, Christina feels fortunate to be working with a great team at Lutheranch and pursuing her passion to provide a place where people can find respite from the daily stresses of modern life and reconnect with one another, with nature and with God.
 She has an MBA from Emory University and experience building a successful technology start-up company.
 She is now using her expertise in business to grow Lutheranch and strives to provide life changing programs and experiences for guests, volunteers and staff.
 In her free time, she enjoys all kinds of active outdoor activities, from running, biking, swimming, and gardening, to backpack camping and downhill skiing.
 Outside in the beauty and wonder of nature is her happy place.